Kamen Rider Black RX

 Kamen Rider Black RX (仮面ライダーBLACK RX, Kamen Raidā Burakku Āru Ekkusu) is a Japanese tokusatsu superhero television series produced as part of the Kamen Rider series.
-The ninth show in the franchise, it is a joint collaboration between Ishimori Productions and Toei Company, and aired on the Mainichi Broadcasting System and the Tokyo Broadcasting System from October 23, 1988, to September 24, 1989.
+The ninth show in the franchise, it was produced by Toei Company, and aired on the MBS, TBS and other JNN affiliates from October 23, 1988, to September 24, 1989.
 The series is a direct sequel to Kamen Rider Black and the first to feature a team-up with the past Riders since the 1984 TV special Birth of the 10th!
 Kamen Riders All Together!!.
-For distribution purposes, Toei refers to this television series as Black Kamen Rider RX.
+For distribution purposes, Toei refers to this television series as Masked Rider Black RX.

-This was also the last instalment of the Kamen Rider series to be produced in the Shōwa era and the first to be produced in the Heisei one — Episode 11 was delayed by one week following Emperor Hirohito's death.
+This was also the last installment of the Kamen Rider series to be produced in the Shōwa era and the first to be produced in the Heisei one — Episode 11 was delayed by one week following Emperor Hirohito's death.

-The series was adapted by Saban in North America as Masked Rider.
-The show featured a heavily altered story and all-new characters, in an attempt to fit the series in as a spin-off of Power Rangers, but ultimately failed to catch an audience.
+In 1995 Black RX was adapted into the American television series Masked Rider by Saban.
+The show featured a heavily altered story and all-new characters, in an attempt to fit the series in as a spin-off of Power Rangers.

 Story

-After the downfall of Gorgom, Kotaro Minami has gotten a job as a helicopter pilot in a business owned by the Sahara family, who have also given him a new home.
-Kotaro is later captured by the Crisis Empire and offered a place in their group.
-When Kotaro refuses, his King Stone is shattered, and he is thrown into space where the sun's radiation mutates his King Stone and he turns into Kamen Rider Black RX.
-With his new powers, he wages a one-man war against the Crisis Empire and thwarts their plans to take over Earth.
+Following the Fall of Gorgom, Kotaro Minami tries to live a normal life with the Sahara family.
+However, this brief moment of peace is soon shattered by the arrival of the Crisis Empire-an evil alien menace that aims to eradicate humanity and claim dominion over Earth.
+After refusing to aid them in their nefarious goals, Kotaro is thrown hurtling back towards the planet with his transformation belt shattered.
+However, when he awakens, Kotaro discovers that the sun's rays have blessed him with new power-the power of Kamen Rider Black RX!